-Criminal Investigation with Policing Studies BA (Hons) Modules
+Criminal Investigation and Policing Studies BA (Hons) Modules

-Criminal Investigation - will prepare you to become an investigator in the police service or employed as an investigator - such as an intelligence officer, in other law enforcement or regulatory agencies.
+Criminal Investigation - will prepare you to become an investigator in the police service or private sector, employed as an investigator - such as an intelligence officer, including in other law enforcement or regulatory agencies.

-- The Profession of Policing - explores the origins and different approaches to policing before moving on to study decision-making in operational policing, public order policing and criminal investigation
+- The Profession of Policing and Investigation - explores the origins and different approaches to policing before moving on to study decision-making in operational policing, public order policing and criminal investigation

-In the second year, all students study the following modules and select two of the electives illustrated below.
-The final additional module is dependent upon the pathway selected.
+In the second year, all students study the following modules and select one of the electives illustrated below.

 - Leadership and Management of Contemporary Issues in Policing (I) - these are linked modules that develop throughout the final two years and examine concepts, debates and decision-making around topical areas within four themes; policing 21st century UK, policing vulnerable groups, doing policing and microscope on policing

-- Researching for Effective Practice - this is a preparatory module for the final year dissertation and studies the identification of research questions, research strategy, various research methods and research ethics with particular regard to conducting research into the police and the criminal justice system
+- Research and Ethics (15 credits) - this is a preparatory module for the final year dissertation and studies the identification of research questions, research strategy, various research methods and research ethics with particular regard to conducting research into the police and the criminal justice system

 The range of elective modules available are subject to change and are dependent on student numbers enrolled and could be withdrawn without prior notice due to limited numbers.